The SMS Marketer’s Guide to Conversational Commerce 2.0

 But before we dive into all of the different types of text messages businesses can send, let’s make one quick distinction.

 The difference between SMS and MMS messages is that MMS messages contain pictures, GIFs, or animations.
-SMS messages are only copy (a.k.a. text).
+SMS messages only contain copy (a.k.a. text).

 When SMS marketing first came into the limelight, many people (including us!) thought it was best to use a picture in every text message.
 But now, data shows that SMS messages actually perform just as well, have fewer deliverability issues, and cost less to send.